DavidTNguyen/testing-workshop-cypress/README.md

 ## For speakers 🎙
 The content has been curated to run in a 3 hours workshop.
 Everyone worked or coded for the most part, except for CI and the Cypress Dashboard sections, where the usage was shown via slides and actual sites.

-During the workshop, keep the `redux-todomvc` app running in one shell, while each section `01-basic`, `02-...`, `03-...` etc. has its own Cypress and specs subfolders `cypress/integration/...`.
+During the workshop, keep the `react-todomvc` app running in one shell, while each section `01-basic`, `02-...`, `03-...` etc. has its own Cypress and specs subfolders `cypress/integration/...`.
 Usually a spec has several tests with placeholder comments.
 The workshop attendees are expected to make the tests pass using the knowledge from the slides and hints (and [Cypress documentation](https://docs.cypress.io/)).
 Note that most folders have a prepared `spec.js` file and an `answer.js` file.
 The `answer.js` file is ignored by Cypress using a setting in `cypress.json`.

 The only exception is the folder `00-start`.
 This is a folder for students to see how Cypress scaffolds example specs when you open Cypress for the very first time.
 In this folder students should execute...